whily/notes/upgrade-ssd.md

     grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB
     grub-mkconfig -o /boot/grub/grub.cfg

+### Windows runs into endless loop

+You meet this issue when first seeing "Preparing Automatic Repair" and you will be eventually presented an option for "Troubleshoot".
+Select it and then select "Advanced Options", and "Start-up Settings", and click "Restart".
+After restart, when presented with startup options, press "F4" key to boot into safe mode.
+After running into safe mode and restart again, Windows seems to work fine.

-2) Windows may do some fancy stuff to mess up the dual booting.
+### Windows may do some fancy stuff to mess up the dual booting.

 Firstly, turn off fast startup again.
 In Windows, Use `Win + S` to search *Power Options*, select *Choose what the power buttons do* in the left panel.
 In the right panel, for